Assignments

 • Review the safety data sheets for each of your molding and casting materials, then make and compare test casts with each of them.

-• Compare mold making processes.
+• Compare mold making processes (printing vs milling).

 Individual assignment

-• Design a mold around the process you'll be using, produce it with a smooth surface finish, and use it to cast parts.
+• Design a mold around the process you'll be using, produce it with a smooth surface finish that does not show the production toolpath, and use it to cast parts.

 Safety Data Sheet Highlights

 Before working with any molding or casting material, it is essential to review the Safety Data Sheet (SDS) for each product.
-Use the tabs below to explore the material properties, the required equipment, and a visual comparison of each material.
+Use the tabs below to explore the material properties, required equipment, and a visual comparison of each material.

 Property